hmcts/sscs-docker/README.md

 - [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest) - minimum version 2.0.57
 - [jq Json Processor] (https://stedolan.github.io/jq)

+## Before you start

+In order to authenticate successfully with the local SIDAM, I needed to change the SYSTEM_UPDATE_USER and password in the sscs-tribunals-case-api local defaults to be:

+    idam.oauth2.user.email=christopher.moreton@hmcts.net
+    idam.oauth2.user.password=Pa55word11

+You will need to do the same for your email address.
+I think a better solution here is to add a system update user email address to the CCD definition so that we use the committed defaults in the application.properties file.

 ## Quick start

 **Note** If you find yourself in a real mess, you can run the following script to clean up all docker images and containers: